Kst - Source Code

 - Pre-packaged source code can be found at SourceForge.

 To compile Kst 2, Qt libraries are the only required dependency.
-The recommended method is to use the QtCreator IDE from Nokia in combination with CMake.
+Versions 4.x and 5.x should work fine, though version 5.x requires an explicit cmake switch.
+The recommended method is to use the excellent QtCreator IDE in combination with CMake.

 When using this combination, all you have to do is download the source code and the tools, and then go to the File->Open menu in Qt Creator and open the CMakeLists.txt file in the cmake/ subdir or in the root directory.